Quarterly Data

 Early Learning and Childcare

 In addition to the overall registration data published above.
 We were also asked to provide more detailed data on the Early Learning and Childcare (ELC) workforce to support the expansion of early learning and childcare services in 2020.
 The ELC workforce are a subset of the Day Care of Children (DCC) workforce and provide publicly funded services to pre-school children.
-The latest data was extracted from the SSSC Register on 31st March 2025.
-The next data set will be available by early July 2025.
+The latest data was extracted from the SSSC Register on 30th June 2025.
+The next data set will be available by early October 2025.

 You can download the Early Learning and Childcare detailed data here.